|The information contained on this page is subject to the disclaimer on the Important Notice page|

 - Non-practising valuer – A non-practising valuer for the purpose of the APIV Scheme is a member who does not undertake valuations of real property and does not receive any fee, retainer or income from valuations of real property;

 - A valuer employed by an Authorised Deposit-taking Institution (within the meaning of the Banking Act 1959 ) (ADI) or an entity which carries on State banking (within the meaning of paragraph 51(xiii) of the Constitution);

 - A valuer who is an employee of Commonwealth/State/ Local Government and who only provides valuation services for the Commonwealth/State/Local Government’s internal purposes;

-- Individual/Firm who derives 100% of its income from Commonwealth/State/Local Government contracts on a non-recourse basis; and
+- Sole trader/Firm who derives 100% of its income from Commonwealth/State/Local Government contracts on a non-recourse basis; and

 - An Applicant is able to satisfy the APIV that it is necessary and/or desirable, for the Applicant to be exempted from participating in the Scheme.

 Note: The 2010 - 2016 Scheme (which ended on 31 August 2016) also provided an exemption category of “Financial hardship’ applicable where a person would suffer financial hardship in obtaining PI insurance to the levels required by the Scheme.
 That exemption category ceased upon the expiration of the 2010 - 2016 Scheme.

 Discretion of the APIV to grant / reject Exemption Applications

 The APIV can grant or refuse an application for exemption in its absolute discretion.

 Consequences of being granted an exemption from participation in the Scheme

 If an exemption is granted under any of the above categories, the person will not be able to rely on the Scheme to limit their liability if a claim is brought against them.

 Unless otherwise approved by the Board, all exemptions are granted on a twelve (12) months basis and members need to reapply each year.